Private, In-Home Tutoring in Wareham, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Wareham students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Wareham, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Wareham Public Schools consist of four schools and 3,100 students.
 Wareham also offers an alternative school for struggling students or those who dropped out of Wareham High School and seek a second chance, a school that provides therapeutic supports for students with special social emotional needs, and an early childhood center.
 The district’s vision is to provide students with a high-quality education that allows them to reach their full potential and to focus on the whole child, celebrating each student’s individual talents, interests, and diversity.

 We currently cover the following Wareham-area school district: Wareham Public Schools.

 Educating Our Parents: Understanding the Wareham District Curriculum

 Wareham Public Schools use the Common Core State Standards—the national Common Core Standards infused with the 2011 Massachusetts Curriculum Frameworks.
 The district organizes its grade-level benchmarks and standards for each content area by drawing out the big ideas, the essential questions that guide the learning, the content that is taught, the learning objectives (based on Bloom’s Taxonomy), the instructional practices that are incorporated (included how learning is differentiated to address students’ diverse needs), the assessments (both formative and summative), and the resources and materials that are used.